CERT-Polska/n6/docs/src/install_and_conf/step_by_step/check.md

     -H 'Authorization: Bearer YOUR_API_KEY'
 ```

-The output should be *event* data in the JSON format, for example:
+The output should be *events* in the JSON format, for example:

 ```json
 [